leeexing/Time-2016.11.30/README.md

-# mucho
+# MUCHO

-The first repository in github
+The first repository in my github

 ## Content